You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 Sligo’s table mountain, Benbulben, towers over the town.
 It is part of the Dartry Mountain range and stands at 526 meters (about 1,700 feet) above sea level.
 Its unusual shape was most likely formed after the last Ice Age.

-I advise you not to attempt this hike without a guide.
-It is more difficult than Knocknarea, Sligo's other popular mountain for hikers.
+Do not attempt this hike without a guide.
+It is more difficult than Knocknarea, Sligo’s other popular mountain for hikers.

 Benbulben in Co.
 Sligo.
 Photo: Colette Connolly.